cicada-lang/cicada-solo/docs/manual/datatype/01-nat.md

   - i.e. `almost.prev` is the same as `add(prev)`.

-  - i.e. `induction` is like pattern matching, but an extra argument called `almost` is given to the caller, in which we can get the results of recursive calls.
+  - i.e. `recursive` is like pattern matching, but an extra argument called `almost` is given to the caller, in which we can get the results of recursive calls.